Chemical Engineering MA, Individual Assignment, 30 Credits

 Progressive specialization: A1N - Second cycle, has only first-cycle course/s as entry requirements

-Answerable department: Department of Chemical Engineering
+Answerable department: Chemical Engineering

 Answerable faculty: Faculty of Science, Technology and Media

 Version valid from: 8/1/2014

 The course aim to practice the student's ability to plan and realize a research project.
 The course aims at presenting the project in a scientific, written way and putting it in a scientific context.